-If you live in a planned community, whether in a home, condomimium, or townhome, you'll have to pay dues and assessments to the homeowner's association (HOA) or condominium association (COA).
-If you default on the dues or assessments, the HOA or COA can foreclose.
+If you live in a planned community, whether in a home, condominium, or townhome, you'll probably have to pay dues and assessments to a homeowners’ association (HOA) or condominium owners' association (COA).
+The HOA or COA can foreclose if you default on the dues or assessments.

 Alabama